Ryke Geerd Hamer: Biography

 Ryke Geerd Hamer was born in Mettmann, North Rhine-Westphalia, Germany, in 1935.
 He received his high school diploma at age 18 and started medical and theological studies in Tübingen, where he met Sigrid Oldenburg, a medical student who later became his wife.
 At age 20, Hamer passed the preliminary examination in medicine, and in April 1962 passed his medical state examination in Marburg, Hesse.
 He was granted a professional license as a doctor of medicine in 1963.
-After spending several years at the University Clinics of Tübingen and Heidelberg, Hamer completed his specialization in internal medicine in 1972.
-He also worked in several practices with his wife and patented several inventions.
+After having spent several years at the University Clinics of Tübingen and Heidelberg, Hamer completed his specialization in internal medicine in 1972.
+He also worked in several practices with his wife.

-Hamer's license to practice medicine was revoked in 1986 by a court judgment, which was reconfirmed in 2003.
-As he continued to practice, Hamer was investigated several times over allegations of malpractice and causing the deaths of patients.
-He was jailed for twelve months in Germany from 1997 to 1998, and served a prison term from September 2004 to February 2006 in Fleury-Mérogis, France, on counts of fraud and unlicensed practice of medicine.
+Hamer's license to practice medicine in Germany was revoked in 1986 by a court judgment, which was reconfirmed in 2003.
+As he continued to practice illegally, Hamer was investigated several times over allegations of malpractice and causing the deaths of patients.
+By 1997, Hamer owned clinics in Germany, Belgium, Italy, Austria, and the Netherlands.
+Hamer was arrested and jailed for twelve months in Germany from 1997 to 1998, and served a prison term from September 2004 to February 2006 in Fleury-Mérogis, France, on counts of fraud and unlicensed practice of medicine.

-Hamer's habilitation thesis about the GNM at the University of Tübingen was rejected after multiple examinations by several members of the medical faculty, who concluded that his work lacked scientific methods and reproductibility and his arguments did not support his theories.
+Hamer's habilitation thesis about the GNM at the University of Tübingen in 1986 was rejected after multiple examinations by several members of the medical faculty, who concluded that his work lacked scientific methods and reproducibility and his arguments did not support his theories.
 Hamer claimed that his system was verifiable and that the University of Trnava in Slovakia had already confirmed some of his theories.
-In fact, the University of Trnava has no real medical faculty and the documents which allegedly confirmed his view are not available and registered at the university.
-That university also rejected his habilitation thesis.
+In fact, the University of Trnava has no real medical faculty and the documents which allegedly confirmed his view are neither available nor registered at the university.
+In 1999, that university also rejected his habilitation thesis.

 Hamer lived in voluntary exile in Spain until March 2007, when Spanish medical authorities held him responsible for dozens of preventable deaths.
-By 1997, Hamer owned clinics in Germany, Belgium, Italy, Austria, and the Netherlands, and resided in Norway until his death from a stroke on 2 July 2017, age 82.
+He resided in Norway until his death from a stroke on 2 July 2017, age 82.

+The French news magazine L'Express reports that unfortunately Hamer made a lot of adepts.

-Germanic New Medicine
+Germanic new medicine

 On 8 August 1978, Hamer's son, Dirk, was shot by the son of the last king of Italy, Vittorio Emanuele of Savoy, while asleep on a yacht off Cavallo and died on 7 December of that year.
-Sometime after Dirk's death, Hamer developed testicular cancer and thought there was a link between the two events, so he began to develop Germanic New Medicine (GNM), which can be summarized in its "five biological laws":
+Sometime after Dirk's death, Hamer developed testicular cancer and thought there was a link between the two events, so he began to develop Germanic new medicine (GNM), which can be summarized in its "five biological laws":